wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **Q:**&ensp;Must it be the ‘I am’ formula?
 Will not any other sentence do?
 If I concentrate on ‘there is a table’, will it not serve the same purpose?

 **M:**&ensp;As an exercise in concentration — yes.
 But it will not take you beyond the idea of a table.
 You are not interested in tables — you want to know yourself.
 For this, keep steadily in the focus of consciousness the only clue you have: your certainty of beïng.
-Be with it, play with it, ponder over it, delve deeply into it, until the shell of ignorance breaks open and you emerge into the realm of reälity.
+Be with it, play with it, ponder over it, delve deeply into it, until the shell of ignorance breaks open and you emerge into the realm of reality.

 **Q:**&ensp;Is there any causal link between my focusing the ‘I am’ and the breaking of the shell?